Maluscat/utility-wheel/README.md

 Additionally, there are a lot of custom events available that expose all possible invoked drag and drop events.
 See the [docs](#docs) for more info.

+### DOM & CSS
+The `UtilityWheelUIConfig` adds some useful classes to relevant elements:
+- `uw-action` to all specified action elements
+- `uw-dragging` to an action element that is currently being dragged
+- `uw-dragover` to the configuration wheel's content and target elements if there is an action being dragged over their specific section
+- `uw-is-dragging` to the body if an action is currently being dragged

+Additionally, there are a few lines of CSS that utilize these classes and add some simple, interactive styling to the configuration wheel and actions.
+This is easily overridable and can be configured via [CSS variables](#css-variables).

 ## Docs